BastilleBSD/bastille/docs/chapters/targeting.rst

 Targeting
 =========

-Bastille uses a ``command TARGET ARGS`` syntax, meaning that each command requires a target.
+Bastille uses a ``subcommand TARGET ARGS`` syntax, meaning that each command requires a target.
 Targets are usually containers, but can also be releases.

 Targeting a container is done by providing the exact jail name, the JID of the jail, or by typing the